-MV Andaman Tritan is a comfortable yet very reasonably priced wooden hulled liveaboard boat launched in October 2002 and totally refurbished in 2014.
+MV Andaman Tritan operates trips in the Similan islands and Richelieu Rock, and is a comfortable and very reasonably priced wooden hulled liveaboard boat launched in October 2002 and totally refurbished in 2014.
 She is 24.5m long and 5.5m wide.
-Designed from the start with the customers comfort, safety and [...]
+D [...]

-The Similan Explorer has been very popular in 2016-2017 running some interesting 3 - 5 day trips including the Similan and Surin Islands, including a visit to the Moken sea gypsy village at the Surin islands.
-She takes up to 20 liveaboard divers [...]
+The Similan Explorer has been very popular in the last few years running some interesting 3 - 5 day trips including the Similan and Surin Islands, including a visit to the Moken sea gypsy village at the Surin islands.
+She takes up to 20 liveaboar [...]

 Prices starting from 4900 / day